 Our undergraduate curriculum is designed for students interested in the interdisciplinary study of the Greek world, ancient Byzantine or modern, as well as the classical tradition.
-The program offers language courses in modern Greek and postclassical Greek (Hellenistic koine to Byzantine Greek), freshman seminars in Hellenic studies, introductory courses in Byzantine and modern Greek studies, upperclass seminars in classical, Byzantine, and modern Greek studies, and a senior thesis colloquium for concentrators in the program.
+The program offers language courses in modern Greek and postclassical Greek (Hellenistic koine to Byzantine Greek), freshman seminars in Hellenic studies, introductory courses in Byzantine and modern Greek studies, upperclass seminars in classical, Byzantine, and modern Greek studies for concentrators in the program.
 These are complemented by cognate courses offered in several cooperating University departments.

 For additional information, please refer to our entry in the Undergraduate Announcement.

 Currently offered courses are listed on our website.

 Plan A: Modern Greek Language and Literature